MetaMask/metamask-docs/snaps/how-to/develop-a-snap.md

 After publishing the Snap, any dapp can connect to the Snap by using the Snap ID `npm:[packageName]`.

 :::caution
-If you are using the Snap template, make sure to only publish the Snap package in `/packages/snap`.
+If you are using the Snap monorepo project generated in the [quickstart](../get-started/quickstart.mdx), make sure to only publish the Snap package in `/packages/snap`.
 You can use the [Snaps Simulator](https://metamask.github.io/snaps/snaps-simulator/staging/#/manifest) to verify that your Snap was published correctly &mdash; just select **localhost** in the top right corner and change the Snap location to **npm** and the ID of your Snap.